-The goal of A2H is to improve adolescent sexual and reproductive health (ASRH) and family planning knowledge, while increasing access to and use of related health services.
+The A2H project was designed to improve adolescent sexual and reproductive health (ASRH) and family planning knowledge, while increasing access to and use of related health services in Bangladesh.

-The project also encourages delayed marriage, family planning, and the strengthening of adolescent-friendly ASRH in government, non-government, and private sector health facilities.
+Reaching youth and adolescents between the ages of 10-14 and 15-19 with multi-level interventions, the project encouraged delayed marriage and family planning, while strengthening adolescent-friendly ASRH in government, non-government, and private sector health facilities.

 - Project Start Date